drmibell/node-red-contrib-random-event-generator/README.md

 # node-red-contrib-random-event-generator
 A Node-RED node for generating events at random intervals.
 ## Install
-Either use the Manage Palette option in the Node-RED Editor menu, or run the following command in your Node-RED user directory (typically `~/.node-red`):
+Either use the Manage Palette option in the Node-RED Editor menu or run the following command in your Node-RED user directory (typically `~/.node-red`):

     npm install node-red-contrib-random-event-generator
 ## Usage